 Check luggage limits with your airline to avoid having to pay additional costs.
 The weight limit for checked baggage is usually around 20 kg and you will be required to pay excess luggage fees should your luggage exceed this limit.

 We advise that you carry with you any medication you will require and enough to last the duration of your trip to Russia.

 It is important to bring clothing relative to the climate and activities of your tour.
 If you are travelling to Russia in winter, warm insulated clothes and waterproof footwear are integral.
 You will also need good quality gloves, a thick scarf and thermal layers to wear.

-Electrical adapters in Russia use the two prongs round European outlets (see image)
+Electrical adapters in Russia use the two prongs round European outlets (see image).

-Russia uses 220 volt electricity (America uses 110 volts).
+Russia uses 220-volt electricity (America uses 110 volts).
 Most electrical devices will support both.
 You can look at the back of the power adapter to find out its supported voltage.
 If it is 110-240 volts, you can bring your device with you.
 If it is 110 volts, you will not be able to use it in Russia.

 56th Parallel suggests that you consider buying a local sim card should you plan to make international calls to keep your international roaming charges down.
 Your tour leader will advise you on where you can purchase local sim cards.
-You can also choose an optional tour add-on as part of your tour package, providing you with a local sim when you arrive in Russia.

 Each major Russian city has free travel apps which include train timetables, trip planners and other travel tips when commuting around cities such as Moscow and St. Petersburg using public transport.

 Apps such as Kayak and Aeroflot will help you keep your flight itineraries together and search for travel information such as hotel and car booking, and check for flight delays and cancellations.